-The practice had arrangements to ensure the smooth running of the service.
-These included systems for the practice team to discuss the quality and safety of the care and treatment provided.
+The practice had arrangements for the running of the service.
+Some of the governance arrangements were ad-hoc and lacked structure.
+There were systems for the practice team to discuss the quality and safety of the care and treatment provided.
 There was a clearly defined management structure and staff felt supported and appreciated.

-The practice team kept complete patient dental care records which were, clearly written or typed and stored securely.
+Generally the practice team kept complete patient dental care records which were, clearly written or typed and stored securely.
+Improvements had been identified in this area and the practice had plans in place to improve.